yesilOguz/GmicEffects/README.md

 ##### for help:

-    from GimpEffects import GimpEffects as ge
+    from GmicEffects import GmicEffects as ge
-    import pillow
+    import PIL.Image

     ge.help()#for help

 ##### for effects list:

-    from GimpEffects import GimpEffects as ge
+    from GmicEffects import GmicEffects as ge
-    import pillow
+    import PIL.Image

     ge.effects()#for effects list

 ##### for example:

-    from GimpEffects import GimpEffects as ge
+    from GmicEffects import GmicEffects as ge
-    import pillow
+    import PIL.Image

     oldPhoto = ge.old_photo("myphoto.png")#old photo effect